This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Trains and train stations also have various accessibility features.
 These include tactile indicators on the floor for people with visual impairment, wider fare gates for wheelchair users, and information at station platforms on arrival times and destinations of the approaching trains.

 There is an app to help you decide on an alternative travel routes to reach your destination.
 MyTransport.SG offers travel information and features to help commuters get around, and includes a new feature to inform commuters about planned lift service maintenance at MRT and LRT stations.
-For step-by-step instructions to access the lift maintenance feature, click here.
+Access the lift maintenance feature in this step-by-step instruction guide.

 Concession cards